Unity-Technologies/UnityBlackmagicVideo/SampleProjects/Blackmagic_URP/README.md

-# Blackmagic Video I/O URP Sample
+# Blackmagic and Universal Render Pipeline (URP) Sample Project

-These samples can only be used with the URP pipeline.
+Use this Unity project to test Blackmagic package with Universal Render Pipeline (URP) installed.

 ## Sample Scenes
 The following sample scenes are available: